GideonFlynn/FSND-Linux-Server-Configuration/README.md

 2. Make sure that all paths are absolute and configured for a Linux OS
 3. Make sure the items table's foreign keys references unique columns.

-  - Before both the shop and manufacturer table had a foreign key on their 'id' column, now the foreign key for manufacturer is 'name')
+  - _Before the shop and manufacturer tables had a foreign key on their 'id' column, now the foreign key for manufacturer is 'name'_

   **This means that when defining a manufacturer when making an item, you type their name.**

 4. Another change to be made was setting up a Postgres user and database, both named catalog, to enable testing of the app.